-Non-award study refers to enrolment in subjects which do not count towards a formal award course at UTS.
-Non-award study may be undertaken out of personal interest, or to upgrade skills or knowledge in a specific area.
+Non-award study refers to enrolment in subjects that do not count towards your formal award course at UTS.
+You may choose to participate in non-award study out of personal interest, or to upgrade your skills or knowledge in a specific area.

-Cross-institutional study refers to enrolment in subjects for credit towards an award course at another Australian University in which the student is enrolled.
+Cross-institutional study refers to enrolment in subjects for credit towards an award course at another Australian University in which a student is enrolled.

-Cross-institutional students may be eligible for HECS-HELP or FEE-HELP depending on whether they have a CSP or DFEE place and providing they meet the citizenship and residency requirements.
-Applicants to UTS will be required to submit (with their application):
+If you are a cross-institutional student, you may be eligible for HECS-HELP or FEE-HELP depending on whether you have a CSP or DFEE place and meet the citizenship and residency requirements.
+If you’d like to apply for cross-institutional study at UTS, with your application you will be required to submit:

-- home institution's written confirmation that the subject(s) applied for will be credited towards their degree
+- your home institution's written confirmation that the subject(s) applied for will be credited towards your degree

-- evidence of their current fee status at their home institution (CSP or Domestic Fee Paying)
+- evidence of your current fee status at your home institution (CSP or Domestic Fee Paying).

 How to apply

 To apply, you must complete one of the below forms:

 Application forms are also available from UTS Student Centres.